-Garden: The Garden Committee is responsible for maintenance of gardens and a Botanical Garden in the campus.
-Maintenance includes watering, manuring, weeding, grass cutting, pruning, landscaping, beautification, etc. The tree census and numbering of the trees in the campus is done from time to time.
+Garden: The Garden and Sustainable Development Committee is responsible for maintenance of gardens and a Botanical Garden in the campus.
+Maintenance includes watering, manuring, weeding, grass cutting, pruning, landscaping, etc. The tree census and numbering of the trees in the campus is done from time to time.
 The botanical garden is also maintained by dedicated staff for academic purposes.